wp-plugins/commentluv/readme.txt

 4. edit post comments

 == ChangeLog ==

+= 2.90.9.6 =
+* added : code to prevent wp_head and wp_footer actions on a commentluv request from other sites
+* fixed : minor translation string bug in __construct

+= 2.90.9.5 =
+* fixed : upgrading to 3.3 meant it would show the link even if admin set to not show link if no author URL in comment
+* fixed : footer error about invalid argument if minifying set to on
+* fixed : do not show unregistered in info panel if not set to 'registered' for who to show 10 posts

+= 2.90.9.4 =
+* added : Hebrew translation
+* fixed : do not echo WP 3.0 requirement, use wp_die instead

 = 2.90.9.3 =
 * fix : another empty src badge bug
 * fix : link not showing in admin page if a setting was enabled